2DGD-F0TH/2DGD_F0TH/chapters/003_Project_Management/001_Project_Management_Basics.md

 This means that projects will last at least 3 times the time you foresee.

+That may seem a lot like an exaggeration, but unforeseen events happen and they can have a huge impact on the release of your game.
+It's better to err on the side of caution and even delay the release if something goes wrong.
+Shigeru Miyamoto said the following:

+> A delayed game is eventually good, a bad game is bad forever.

+so maybe being "abundant" with your time estimates is not that wrong.

 ### Brainstorming: the good, the bad and the ugly

 Brainstorming is an activity that involves the design team writing down all the ideas they possibly can (without caring about their quality yet).